 What's a channel?

-Plainly speaking, a channel represents the communication medium that people use to get in touch with you.
+A channel is the communication medium that people use to get in touch with you.

 A channel can be an email address, phone number for SMS, Facebook business page, Twitter handle, live chat client, and more.
 See this section for instructions on how to add the various types of communication channels to Front.